Development Bank of the Philippines

 The Development Bank of the Philippines (DBP) is a state-owned development bank headquartered in Makati, Philippines.
+It is primarily tasked to provide banking services to cater to the needs of agricultural and industrial enterprises.
+It has 146 branches including 14 branch lite units.

-It was established after World War II in 1947 on the government's effort through its mandate to rebuild the country's war torned infrastructure.
+It was established after World War II in 1947 on the government's effort through its mandate to rebuild the country's war-torn infrastructure.
+It focuses on four major areas of financing — infrastructure and logistics, social services, small and medium enterprises, and the environment.